-- AST and ALT ≤10×ULN (transaminase elevations in DD are considered largely to result from muscle injury; hence the relatively high upper limit for these parameters, and the presence of additional hepatic eligibility markers of bilirubin and PT/INR).
+- AST and ALT ≤10.0×ULN or GGT ≤2.0×ULN (transaminase elevations in DD are considered extensively to result from muscle injury; hence the relatively high upper limit for transaminases and consideration of GGT level, and the presence of additional hepatic eligibility markers of bilirubin and PT/INR).

 - PT/INR ≤1.5×ULN (in the absence of anticoagulation).

 - Absence of cirrhosis on liver ultrasound